 During the War of the Spanish Succession, the regiment was sent to the Netherlands in 1704.
 In 1705, it took part in the battle on the fortified lines of the Geet (July 18).
 On May 23 1706, it was at the battle of Ramillies and then took part in the siege of Ostend before returning to England.
 In 1707, the regiment was sent to Spain where it fought at the Battle of Almanza (April 25), suffering heavy losses.

-In September 1719, the regiment was part of the English force who attacked Vigo in Spain.
+In September 1719, the regiment was part of the British force who attacked Vigo in Spain.

-During the War of the Austrian Succession, the regiment became the “28th Foot” in 1742.
+In 1742, during the War of the Austrian Succession, the regiment became the “28th Foot”.
 In 1743, it was sent to the Netherlands.
-On May 11 1745, it fought in the Battle of Fontenoy where it lost 137 men.
+On May 11, 1745, it fought in the Battle of Fontenoy where it lost 137 men.